secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ### Partner Co-Sell
 All Channel deals are considered Partner Co-Sell opportunities unless there is an approved Partner Sourced Deal Registration or the Opportunities Sales Qualified Source = Channel Generated.
 These opportunities are not sourced solely by a partner, but highlight the relationship between GitLab and partners in the selling process.
 Partner Co-Sell deals do not require the partner to submit a deal registration, and should be processed according to standard Partner Co-Sell discounts as identified in the [GitLab Partner Program](https://about.gitlab.com/handbook/resellers/).

-### US Public Sector Preferred Partner CoSell Request Process
+### US Public Sector Preferred Partner Co-Sell Request Process

 The Partner Sourced Deal Registration process is the same for commercial and US Pubsec business.
 The instructions below apply _only_ to US Public Sector CoSell opportunities.